 Hearts and Minds–Thornton.
 Recommended by Stefanie at So Many Books.

-Heaven Without Her–Kitty Foth-Regner Recommended by Tim Challies.
+Heaven Without Her: A Desperate Daughter’s Search for the Heart of Her Mother’s Faith–Kitty Foth-Regner Recommended by Tim Challies.

 HHhH by Laurent Binet.
 Recommended by Jackie at Farm Lane Books.